Ashlalala/aajonusnet/md/QNA/Primal Diet Workshop + Q&A Of March 31, 2012.md

 Q: So would you get really sick if you ate any of that black stuff?

 A: Probably.
 There's a plastic that covers that lid.
-It's not enamel anymore, and you'll probably get some of the PBAs out of it, the phthalates out of the plastic.
+It's not enamel anymore, and you'll probably get some of the BPAs out of it, the phthalates out of the plastic.

 Q: What's your opinion on eating carnivore meat versus herbivore meat?